Encapsule/holistic/README.md

 - Turn your directory into a git repository with `git init`.

-- Turn your git repo into a Node.js package with `yarn init`.
+- Turn your git repo into a Node.js package with `npm init`.

 - Commit your empty application package with `git commit -a`.